buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Types/IfcCurveInterpolationEnum.md

 # IfcCurveInterpolationEnum

-_IfcCurveInterpolationEnum_ specifies the possible methods for the interpolation of property values given as a curve.
+_IfcCurveInterpolationEnum_ specifies the possible methods for the interpolation of property values given as a curve.<!-- end of definition -->

 > HISTORY  New type in IFC4.